Hector

 As the driver pulled away from the curb, Mr. Avery pulled out his pocket computer and snapped a picture.

-Mr. Avery went through the tall glass doors of MegaCorp and entered the lobby.
-The ceilings were imperceptibly tall, and an enormous light sculpture hung down into the vacuous space on cables.
+Gina greeted Mr. Avery when he arrived at the security desk.
+The ceiling in the lobby was imperceptibly tall, and an enormous light sculpture hung down into the vacuous space on cables.

-“We’ve been extremely busy.
-Why aren’t you at home with Hector?”
+“Why aren’t you at home with Hector?”
+Gina asked.

-“Hector is always with me,” sighed Mr. Avery.
 “That’s kind of the reason I’m here.
 I stopped by to see if I could talk to Roxanne about coming back to work in the office.”

 “Roxanne is in meetings all day, but you’re welcome to video chat with her during her office hours.”

-“It’s just, I think I’m going a little stir crazy.”
+“I think I’m going a little stir crazy.”

 “So let me talk to Roxanne.
 Or maybe you can tell me why every time I order a service on the MegaCorp app, the same guy comes around.”